hannusja/sequelizedBurger/README.md

 UW-Extension Coding Boot Camp Week 15 Homework

-Purpose: work with MySQL, Node, Express, Handlebars, Sequelize; use MVC design pattern; Heroku deployment with databases.
+Purpose: Heavy play with Sequelize, also work with MySQL, Node, Express, Handlebars; use MVC design pattern; Heroku deployment with databases.

-How to use it: You can cook a burger.
-You can eat a burger.
+How to use it: You can cook a burger (as many as you wish).
+You can eat a burger (just one per person).
+There's no burger shortage in Wisconsin, just for the fun of playing with Sequelize models associations.

 Here is link to Heroku: